astrotime/timenomad_app/collections/_posts/2019-04-05-equinox-solstice-and-universal-consciousness.md

 What even more beautiful is that each month corresponds to a Zodiac sign!
 A perfect astrological measurement instrument.

-It is worth noting that this is a Sun-based calendar as opposed to Lunar-based calendars still used the Old World countries.
-The strength of the Sun-based calendar is its unbeatable precision and the Solar Hijri calendar is no exception still being **the most accurate solar calendar** in world.
+It is worth noting that this is a Sun-based calendar as opposed to Lunar-based calendars still used in the Old World countries.
+The strength of the Sun-based calendar is its unbeatable precision and the Solar Hijri calendar is no exception still being **the most accurate solar calendar** in the world.

 ## Equinox as the window to universal consciousness